AbubakerSaeed/abubakersaeed/README.md

 ### 🌇 About

-I'm a developer specializing in accessibility, performance, security, and progressive enhancement using modern workflows and technologies.
-In my free time, I’m focusing on expanding my knowledge of subjects related to data fields.
+I'm a developer who loves to study and take on difficult challenges to create impactful products.
+I'm currently expanding my skills and knowledge of subjects related to data engineering and analytics.

 ### 🌃 Additional

-- 🌱 Reach out to me at <abubaker.saeed.1996@gmail.com> for:
+- 🌱 Reach out to me at <abubaker.saeed@proton.me> for:
-  - 🚀 Inquiring about anything.
+  - 🚀 Inquiring about anything related to my field.
   - 👋🏻 Saying hi.